 Before I explain the INDEX and MATCH functions of Excel individually, let’s take an example.
 Because as the great Iron Man said, “Sometimes you gotta run before you can walk”.

 In this example, I have a table of students.
-Column A has students name, column B has Roll No, and column C has scores.
+Column A has students names, column B has Roll No, and column C has Scores.

-VLOOKUP only retrieves data from the left of the table.
-It can’t do anything for the columns on left.
+VLOOKUP only retrieves data from the right of the table.
+It can’t do anything for the columns on the left.

 The Generic Formula of INDEX MATCH for the lookup would be